 This model specifically excludes IT security issues.
-Whilst considered extremely important from a capability and resilience standpoint, it is an area that is already well-served by existing IT security guidance (for example the ISO/IEC 27000 family of standards8).
+Whilst considered extremely important from a capability and resilience standpoint, it is an area that is already well-served by existing IT security guidance (e.g. the ISO/IEC 27000 family of standards9).
 It was also felt that the results of an assessment against such criteria could in itself be sensitive or confidential.